 Reasoning Engine

-The logic layer that evaluates signals, interprets context, and determines which action to take next.
+The logic layer that evaluates signals, weighs context, and determines the best next actions for each deal and contact.

 Revenue Loop

-The automated cycle that drives deals from open to closed-won with minimal manual effort.
+The automated cycle that drives deals from open to closed-won, with AI orchestrating each step along the way.

 System of Action